SevenDayCandle/EffekseerForMultiLanguages/README.md

 ## Common

 Effekseer for C# and Java.
-This fork of EffekseerForMultiLanguages adds a new wrapper function to access the SetAllColor method
+This fork of EffekseerForMultiLanguages makes modifications to make it more suitable for https://github.com/SevenDayCandle/STS-Effekseer

 ### Requirements
 - git